devopspolis/invalidate-aws-cloudfront-distribution/README.md

 - Use wildcards like `/css/*` for directories
 - Multiple paths should be space-separated: `"/index.html /css/* /js/*"`
 - Maximum 1000 paths per invalidation
+- Maximum path length is 1024 characters
+- Paths are validated to prevent shell expansion issues

 ---
 <!-- trunk-ignore(markdownlint/MD033) -->